MiguelitoBFMV/mvs-tracker/README.md

 This workflow exists for rare cases where an anime appears in the user's real MAL list but is omitted by the normal MAL list API response.

+### Anime — Relation Sync

+Relation discovery is performed explicitly per Anime node through AniList.

+The sync:

+1. Resolves the source Anime from its MAL ID.
+2. Fetches AniList relation edges.
+3. Normalizes Anime and Manga / Novel targets into the local relation format.
+4. Preserves the MAL ID as the canonical cross-module identity.
+5. Enriches local targets with `AnimeEntry` or `MangaEntry` progress, score, status, and artwork.
+6. Removes stale locally stored relation edges that are no longer present in the current AniList response.

 ### Manga — Sync Manga Library

 Fetches the five MAL manga-list statuses and updates the local manga archive using the same Created, Updated, and Unchanged strategy.